“For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.” – John 3:16

-The “good news” of the gospel message therefore is that God tells us that He will accept His Son’s death as an atoning sacrifice, full payment, for your sins.
-It is through Jesus’ death and resurrection that we are redeemed (purchased) from (spiritual) death to life:
+The “good news” (or good message) of the gospel is that God sent Jesus into the world to save the lost, the lost who are in darkness and sin, wandering through the “valley of the shadow of death” in this fallen world, to offer them the promise of the hope of eternal life by the grace of God.
+God tells us that He will accept His Son’s death as an atoning sacrifice (full payment) for your sins.
+It is through Jesus’ perfect and sinless life, death and resurrection that we are redeemed (purchased) from (spiritual) death to life:

 “For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.
 For God did not send the Son into the world to judge the world, but that the world might be saved through Him.
 He who believes in Him is not judged; he who does not believe has been judged already, because he has not believed in the name of the only begotten Son of God.” – John 3:16-18